-- Hard inquiry: Also called a hard credit pull, the lender usually needs to ask for your permission first, and it is usually reserved for when you submit a full application.
+- Hard inquiry: Also called a hard credit pull, the lender must ask for your permission first, which is usually reserved for when you submit a full application.
 These inquiries will show up on your credit report and can affect your credit score.

 When you apply for a private student loan and are getting prequalified and the lender does a soft pull, your score won’t be affected.
 However, with a hard credit check, it can, although how much depends on your existing credit score.